mblackhamgw/gwhelpdesk/README.md

   •	A Linux server.
 Tested and supported on openSuse 42.2, 42.3 - (Leap distribution)  https://software.opensuse.org/distributions/leap

-    Also tested on SLES12 Sp2 and Sp3.  (on your own for licensing this OS,  the GroupWise SLES entitlement does not apply to this application.
+    Also tested on SLES12 Sp2 and Sp3.  (on your own for licensing SLES,  the GroupWise SLES entitlement does not apply to this application.

-  •	A valid internet connection, required to have access to github.
+  •	A valid internet connection, required to download applcation from github.

   •	A GroupWise 2014 system.
-Only  tested against GroupWise 2014 SP2, no testing prior to that.
+Only tested against GroupWise 2014 SP2, no testing on prior versions.

 You can get by with a text only install for the OS, but you can do the whole GUI thing if you want.
 After you install, copy the gwhelpdesk_install.py script to the server, then run "python gwhelpdesk_install.py".
 This will install a few needed rpm's, python modules and download gwhelpdesk from github.com